joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/04/24/opinion/thepoint/musk-tesla-self-driving-cars

 **New Round of Arrests at University of Texas as Protesters Defy Governor**\
-`Days after a crackdown on pro-Palestinian protesters, at least 40 people were arrested after erecting tents on the Austin campus.`\
+`Days after a crackdown on pro-Palestinian protesters, at least 50 people were arrested after new tents were erected on the Austin campus.`\
 https://nytimes.com/2024/04/29/us/university-texas-austin-protest-abbott.html

 **Tuesday Briefing: Hope Rises for New Cease-Fire Talks**\